 Bob wants to buy an engagement ring to surprise Alice.
 He has to pay on-chain because it’s a large expense.
 Alice recently sent him sats, so she has a view into the sats in Bob’s wallet.
 Design a low-fidelity flow Bob might follow to spend his sats using PayJoin.
 In contrast to a naïve transaction, thanks to PayJoin, even if Alice sees the resulting transaction on-chain she won’t be able to discern whether it is a small transfer, output consolidation, or the large purchase that would spoil the surprise.

 Get started with these design-oriented notes.
-For more details, check out the bitcoin design call, FigJam File with in-call notes, mention this challenge in slack or email d at ngould dot dev for help.
+For more details, check out the bitcoin design call, FigJam File with in-call notes, mention this challenge in Discord or email d at ngould dot dev for help.

 It is completely up to you to decide how you want to go about each challenge.
 If you’d like a few starting points, we gathered some tips for you: